-Experience the DMZ in a small group of 6 to 15 travelers, traveling in a comfortable mini-bus.
-With fewer participants, you can easily ask questions and interact directly with your guide throughout the tour.
-Compared to large bus tours, this allows for a more immersive experience and a higher level of personal service.
+Experience the DMZ in a small group of 6 to 10 travelers in a comfortable mini-bus or van.
+With fewer participants, you’ll have more opportunities to ask questions, hear in-depth explanations and interact directly with your guide throughout the tour.
+Compared to large bus tours with 30-40 participants, this allows for a more immersive experience and a higher level of personal service.

 [Tour Course]